-- 5 Second & First Click Tests included – Compared to UserZoom, Loop11 also supports the recording of qualitative data like heatmaps, clickstreams and path analysis.
+- 5 Second & First Click Tests included – Compared to UserZoom, Loop11 also supports recording qualitative data like heatmaps, clickstreams and path analysis.

 Cons of Loop11 compared to UserZoom

-- No pool of participants – As Loop11 does not offer a pool of participants you need to send invites to your own users to get results for your study.
+- No tester pool – As Loop11 does not offer a pool of testers, you need to send invites to your users to get your study results.
 UserZoom offers a tester panel of over 120 million users.

 - No editing after a test has been launched – You can’t edit a test after publishing it; you can only delete it completely.
-Thus, you should double check the test in the preview mode before allowing it to go live.
+Thus, you should double-check the test in preview mode before allowing it to go live.

 Loop11’s pricing in comparison to UserZoom

-Loop11 charges a monthly fee for the usage of the platform that does not include the participants’ remuneration as you need to provide your own users.
+Loop11 charges a monthly fee for the platform’s usage that does not include the testers’ remuneration, as you need to provide your own users.

-- Pricing starts at $79/mo for running 3 projects per month with up to 10 participants per project.
+- Pricing starts at $79/mo for running 3 projects per month with up to 10 testers per project.

-- The pro plan costs $299/mo with 10 projects per month and a maximum of 100 participants.
+- The pro plan costs $299/mo with 10 projects per month and a maximum of 100 testers.